 Temporary alcohol restriction at Carver Lake Park

-On June 12, the City Council approved a temporary alcohol restriction at Carver Lake Park, effective beginning June 13.
+As of June 13, 2019, a temporary alcohol restriction at Carver Lake Park is in effect.
 The restriction includes all areas of the park, with the exception of the park shelter by city permit only.
 The intention of the restriction is to assist in curbing inappropriate park behavior, particularly at the beach, and allows staff time to identify ways the park could be used to its full potential.